Memory in Plain Sight: Surveying the Uncanny Resemblances of Associative Memories and Diffusion Models: Diffusion Models

 \subsection{Diffusion Models are Continuous Neural ODEs}

-The original DM~\cite{sohl-dickstein2015Deep} and NCSN~\cite{song2019Generative} relied on a fixed number of discrete steps in the forward and reverse process and could not work without Langevin dynamics (stochastic descent down the energy function during reconstruction). \cite{song2020ScoreBased} introduced a \textit{probability flow Ordinary Differential Equation} (PF-ODE) formulation for DMs to unify and extend previous approaches, which \cite{ma2022Pedagogical,song2023Consistency,karras2022Elucidating} claim represents the culmination of DM theory for several reasons.
+The original DMs~\cite{sohl-dickstein2015Deep,song2019Generative} relied on a fixed number of discrete and stochastic steps in the forward and reverse processes.
+This changed when \cite{song2020ScoreBased} introduced a \textit{probability flow Ordinary Differential Equation} (PF-ODE) formulation for DMs that formulated DMs in continuous time along deterministic trajectories.

-\begin{enumerate} \item PF-ODEs show that Langevin dynamics are optional to making DMs work, a phenomena also detected by~\cite{bansal2022Cold}.
-Deterministic forward and reverse processes perform just as well as those formulated stochastically. \item PF-ODEs operate in continuous time and do not require a fixed number of discrete time-steps or noise scales.
-This makes it possible to use black-box ODE solvers during the reverse-process enabling faster generation than previously possible. \item PF-ODEs enable exact log-likelihood calculations, drawing connections to normalizing flows~\cite{dinh2015NICE,dinh2016Density} and neural ODEs~\cite{kidger2022Neural}.
-This perspective proffers DMs as a new technique to solve inverse problems. \item The latent encodings for each step of PF-ODEs are both meaningful and uniquely identifiable.
-Given a sufficiently performant model trained on sufficient data, we can interfere with latent representations to perform tasks the model was not originally trained to perform (e.g., inpainting, outpainting, interpolation, temperature scaling, etc.) \end{enumerate}